davidbeleznay/DigitalForesterApp/README.md

 - Updated MainNavigator to use consistent React Router approach
 - Fixed project structure for better maintainability
 - Added clear navigation paths between all screens

-### 2025-05-14
-- Redesigned the RoadRiskForm UI with button-based factor selection interface
-- Changed from dropdown selects to interactive button grids for better usability
-- Implemented visual highlighting of selected factor values
-- Maintained color-coding for risk level indicators (green for low, orange for medium, red for high)
-- Fixed all syntax errors while providing an improved user experience
-- Added consistent section styling and improved visual hierarchy

 ### 2025-05-08
 - Completed RoadRiskForm implementation with PDF preview and export functionality